mosaic-design-system/docs/src/components/list-group.md

       ## Using a List Group

-      ### List item content
+      ### Building list content

-      If one of the default types doesn't allow enough information to be presented, start off with a default type and build on it so that you keep consistency with other List Groups.
+      If one of the default types doesn't allow enough information to be presented, start off with a default type and build on it so that you keep consistency with other **List Groups**.
 Each list item should only contain just enough information for the user to get what they need.
-This keeps the items simpler and therefore more scannable making the user able to find what they need.
+This keeps the items simpler and helps the user find what they need.

       ### Filter

-      A filter can be added to the top of the List Group when the list gets large to allow the user to find the information they are interested in.
-If pagination is being used to limit the number of list items returned, the filter should search the whole list available to the user, not just the items cached locally.
+      A filter can be added to the top of the **List Group** if the list is large to help the user to find the information they are interested in.
+If pagination is being used to limit the number of list items returned, the filter should search the whole list available to the user, not just the items on their current page.

       ### Flush

-      Flush list groups have no border or padding.
-Use this style of List Group when there is already a form of grouping around the List Group, for example you might be putting a List Group on a Card and therefore the Card is the container.
+      Flush **List groups** have no border or padding.
+Use this style of **List group** when there is already a form of grouping around the **List Group**.
+As an example, you might be putting a **List Group** on a **Card** and therefore the **Card** is the container.

       ### Pagination

-      Pagination can be used with a List Group.
-This could be for performance reasons or to help the user understand the size of the list and navigate around it.
-To understand what type of pagination to use, see the [Pagination component page](pagination).
+      Pagination can be used with a **List Group**.
+This could be for performance reasons, or to help the user understand the size of the list and navigate around it.
+To understand what type of pagination to use, see the [Pagination component page](/component/pagination).
     icon: file_invoice
   - title: Code
     hook: code